Catholicism in the Second Spanish Republic: Lerroux government

 In the 1933 elections, the CEDA won a plurality of seats; however, these were not enough to form a majority.
 Despite the CEDA's plurality of seats, President Niceto Alcalá-Zamora declined to invite its leader, José Maria Gil-Robles, to form a government, and instead assigned the task to Alejandro Lerroux of the Radical Republican Party.
 CEDA supported the Lerroux government and subsequently received three ministerial positions.

 Hostility between the left and the right increased after the 1933 formation of the Government.
 Spain experienced general strikes and street conflicts.
 Notable among the strikes was the miners' revolt in northern Spain and riots in Madrid.
 Nearly all rebellions were crushed by the Government and political arrests followed.

 As the political situation deteriorated leftist radicals became more aggressive, and conservatives turned to paramilitary and vigilante actions.
 According to official sources, 330 people were assassinated and 1,511 were wounded in political violence; records show 213 failed assassination attempts, 113 general strikes, and the destruction (typically by arson) of 160 religious buildings.

-The Lerroux government suspended many of the initiatives of the previous Manuel Azaña government, provoking an armed miners' rebellion in Asturias on October 6, and an autonomist rebellion in Catalonia.
+The Lerroux government suspended a number of the initiatives of the previous Manuel Azaña government, provoking an armed miners' rebellion in Asturias on October 6, and an autonomist rebellion in Catalonia.
 Both rebellions were suppressed (Asturias rebellion by young General Francisco Franco and colonial troops), being followed by mass political arrests and trials.